Share This Post

 “Ignoring ladder safety can not only lead to worker injuries and deaths but can also cost businesses millions of dollars each year in workers’ compensation costs,” according to OSHA spokesperson Kimberly Darby

-Whether you or a family member was injured due to a car accident, commercial vehicle accident, or semi-truck accident, you may be entitled to full benefits and compensation.
+Whether you or a family member was injured in a construction accident, you may be entitled to full benefits and compensation.
 Know your rights and get the answers you deserve.
-The attorneys at Kalra Law Firm are dedicated to getting car accident victims the compensation they deserve.
-Call our office now to speak with one of our experienced car accident lawyers to represent you in your case.
+The attorneys at Kalra Law Firm are dedicated to getting construction accident victims the compensation they deserve.
+Call our office now to speak with one of our experienced construction accident lawyers to represent you in your case.
 We offer a free initial consultation and will not charge unless we win your case.
 Call our New York City and Queens car accident lawyers today if you have any questions about a car accident you were involved in.
 Call us at (718) 897-2211 www.unionlawyer.com